Best Way to Dry a Black Car After Washing

 Using a chamois towel.

-Microfiber towels are great and everything but washing your car with deionized water is another way to prevent water spots forming on your paint.
-These systems remove chlorine, copper, iron and other salts and minerals from your water so that when this dries on your paint it doesn’t leave a water spot.
+Microfiber towels are great and everything but washing your car with deionized water is another way to prevent water spots from forming on your paint.
+These systems remove chlorine, copper, iron, and other salts and minerals from your water so that when this dries on your paint it doesn’t leave a water spot.

 I have seen small systems advertised for about $250.
 But you also need to replace the resin regularly so that will add to the cost.
-It’s probably a lot cheaper to blow dry your in the long run but if you live in a hard water area and you are having problem with water spots then you should consider a water deionizer.
+It’s probably a lot cheaper to blow dry your car in the long run but if you live in a hard water area and you are having problems with water spots then you should consider a water deionizer.